 Take a virtual tour of Frida Kahlo’s Mexico City home

-While inclusive cultural experiences becoming a tricky aspect of current life in lockdown, the Frida Kahlo Museum in Mexico City has launched a 360-degree virtual tour of the artist’s former home and garden.
+While inclusive cultural experiences becoming a tricky aspect of current life in lockdown, the Frida Kahlo Museum in Mexico City launched a 360-degree virtual tour of the artist’s former home and garden.

 Kahlo, the iconic Mexican painter who is arguably best known for her many portraits and self-portraits, now has arguably the most recognisable face in the world of art.
 Despite passing away in 1957, much of Kahlo’s work remained relatively unknown until the late 1970s when it was discovered by art historians and political activists.